Most Australian homeowners would agree that smoke detectors are an indispensable part of their homes.

 Then connect the smoke alarm and test it by pressing the “Test” switch.
 The device should make a loud noise that everybody can easily hear in the surrounding area.

 Check the smoke detectors every month by pressing the “Test” button to ensure they are working fine.
-If the batteries are low, you will most likely hear a chirping sound; make sure you replace those batteries immediately.
+If the batteries are low, you will likely hear a chirping sound; make sure you replace those batteries immediately.

 Under normal circumstances, we recommend replacing the batteries once every year.

-We have come to the end of this informative guide; hopefully, it has helped you gain some valuable insights into installing smoke detectors.
+We have come to the end of this informative guide; hopefully, it has helped you gain valuable insights into installing smoke detectors.
 But before we wind up, we would like to mention certain things.

 And, if you need a smoke alarm installed in Melbourne, speak to the professionals at Precision Electrical & Plumbing.
 Our team are trained and highly experienced in installing compliant smoke alarms in residential and commercial buildings.